 (a little defensive, recovering)

-There are other themes, not just the Life Force thing.
+There are other themes, not just that one.

 FRIEDA